 e) the Auditor.

-The General Assembly shall meet in ordinary session within June, 30 of each year; it may be convened in extraordinary session whenever the Board of Directors deems it necessary, or upon request of at least one third of Regular Members, which must also specify the agenda.
+The General Assembly shall meet in ordinary session at least once a year, by June, 30th or within the context of the Congress of the Association; it may be convened in extraordinary session whenever the Board of Directors deems it necessary, or upon request of at least one third of Regular Members, which must also specify the agenda.